 1] Using Power Options

 Next time when you reboot your computer, it will take loads of time, which I experienced personally.
-The complete shutdown took like 7 to 8 minutes though restart was a bit okay but still slow.
-Though it says restart behavior is not affected, I did find a bit of slowness.
+The complete shutdown took 7 to 8 minutes though the restart was a bit okay but still slow.
+Though it says restart behavior is not affected, I found some slowness.

 2] Registry Changes to enable or disable Fast Startup